zincwork/MetaMask_BrowserProfiles/README.md

 # MetaMask_BrowserProfiles
-Bespoke browser profiles that have MetaMask already installed
+Bespoke browser profiles that have MetaMask already installed.